-A lecture course that covers atomic and molecular structure, nomenclature and chemical formulas, chemical reactions, mole concept and stoichoimetry, bonding, and gases.
+A lecture course that covers the fundamental principles of chemistry and their application.
+Chemical nomenclature, chemical reactions, stoichiometry, anatomic structure, bonding theories, energy, periodic properties, and gas laws are among the topics discussed in depth.
 Three hours lecture per week.
 Credit, three semester hours.
-(Prerequisite: Must have completed or be currently enrolled in MAT 1313 or MAT 1343)
+(Prerequisite: Successful completion (C or higher) or currently enrolled in MAT 1313 or MAT 1343 (CLIC A or semester class only).